 Department of Conservation and Land Management, WA, 2003

-Critical habitat: The critical habitat for Grevillea humifusa comprises the area of occupancy of the known population; similar habitat within 200 metres of known population; corridors of remnant vegetation that link subpopulations and additional nearby occurrences of similar habitat that do not currently contain the species but may have done so and may be suitable for translocations.
+Critical habitat: The critical habitat for Chamelaucium sp.
+Gingin comprises the area of occupancy of the known populations; similar habitat within 200 metres of known populations; corridors of remnant vegetation that link populations and additional nearby occurrences of similar habitat that do not currently contain the species but may have done in the past and so may be suitable for translocations.

 Habitat critical to the survival of the species, and important populations

-Given that this species is Critically Endangered it is considered that all known habitat is habitat critical.
-There is only one known population, and this population is therefore absolutely critical to the survival of the species as genetic variation between populations and/or individual plants has not been determined.
+Given that this species is endangered it is considered that all known habitat is habitat critical.
+In addition all populations are considered important to the survival of the species as genetic variation between populations and/or individual plants has not been determined.

 Benefits to other species/ecological communities

 This plan is fully consistent with the aims and recommendations of the Convention on Biological Diversity, ratified by Australia in June 1993, and will assist in implementing Australia's responsibilities under that Convention.
-However, as Grevillea humifusa is not listed under any international agreement, the implementation of other international environmental responsibilities is not affected by this plan.
+However, as Chamelaucium sp.
+Gingin is not listed under any international agreement, the implementation of other international environmental responsibilities is not affected by this plan.